cochicde/slr_debugging_results/README.md

 # Sistematic Literature Review (SLR) about debugging in the automation domain

 This repository contains the results of a Sistematic Literature Review carried out in may 2023 about debugging in the automation domain which is the subject of a journal paper.
 An extract of the paper is presented below about the process carried out for the SLR.
-The results can be seen in the [results.csv](./results.csv) file.
+The results can be seen in the [results_all.csv](./results_all.csv) file.
+Because github renders `.csv/.tsv` files properly only for files smaller than [512 KB](https://docs.github.com/en/repositories/working-with-files/using-files/working-with-non-code-files#handling-errors), the same information in [results_all.csv](./results_all.csv) was divided in two parts, namely [results_1.csv](./results_1.csv) and [results_2.csv](./results_2.csv).

 ## Research Questions